jack17529/alien-invasion/README.md

 Tested on Ubuntu.
 No prerequisites are required except Golang.

 1. Download the project and place it in your GOPATH.
-2. Use `make` command to install custom packages and build the binary file.
+2. Use `make` command to install custom packages, execute tests and build the binary file.
 3. Run using `./main -map=storage/sample_map -aliens=4`

 ## Assumptions